7 Most Useful Tips from the Experienced AdventurersPosted by Arun Joshi on Date November 27, 2014

 Packing the Backpack

 Packing light is the secret mantra of any pleasant adventure tour.
 But at the same time you can’t travel without carrying the basic necessary items.
 To solve this issue carry a rugged duffel bag as it is soft and big at the same time.
-Keep it in mind that during adventure travelling your bags can be strapped to a yak’s back, pulled by ropes or fastened onto the roof a jeep.
+Keep it in mind that during adventure traveling, your bags can be strapped to a yak’s back, pulled by ropes or fastened onto the roof a jeep.
 So, choose such a backpack that has enough space along with smaller bags inside.
 When it comes to apparels, always keep it in mind that fashion doesn’t mean much during adventure holidays.

 Food, Water and Sanitation